NZUS01 KLZK DDHHMM

-While summer is a good time to work outside, it is
+While summer is a good time to be outside, it is

 very important to do so in a safe environment.
 Any time a

-thunderstorm is in the area, no place outside is safe.
+thunderstorm is in the area, no place outdoors is safe.
 Between

 thunder is heard.
 When thunder roars, go indoors!